Berklee College of Music: Berklee College of Music (1970–2016)

+Berklee (2016-present)

 In June 2015, Berklee College of Music and The Boston Conservatory announced that the governing boards for the two schools had approved plans to pursue a proposed merger.
 On January 19, 2016, the two schools announced that they would be merging.
 The agreement was signed the next day, with Berklee College of Music being renamed Berklee, and the Conservatory being renamed The Boston Conservatory at Berklee.

 On October 22, 2020, Berklee announced its new president-elect, Erica Muhl, as President Brown announced his retirement.
 Muhl previously worked at the University of Southern California (USC), where she was dean and founding executive director of the Jimmy Iovine and Andre Young Academy for Arts, Technology and the Business of Innovation.

 For the fall semester of 2020, the college taught classes remotely as a result of the COVID-19 pandemic.
 The college then moved to a hybrid model learning system in the spring semester of 2021.

-In August of 2021, The Berklee College of Music announced it would begin offering a Bachelor of Arts program in Music Industry Leadership and Innovation starting in the fall of 2022.
-The program will be the first undergraduate Bachelor of Arts degree to be available in the college’s history.
+In August 2021, Berklee College of Music announced it would begin offering a Bachelor of Arts program in Music Industry Leadership and Innovation starting in the fall of 2022.
+The program will be the first undergraduate Bachelor of Arts degree to be available in the college's history.

+In 2025, Berklee College of Music, alongside Ben Zakharenko and Dayvin, were announced as one of the remixers for the 2026 FIFA World Cup theme, representing the Boston area.

+List of college presidents

 Sexual harassment allegations

-In November 2017, the Boston Globe reported a culture of sexual harassment exists on the campus with at least three male professors allowed to quietly leave the school in 2008 after student reports of sexual misconduct with teachers.
+In November 2017, The Boston Globe reported a culture of sexual harassment existed on the campus, with at least three male professors allowed to quietly leave the school in 2008 after student reports of sexual misconduct with teachers.
 Berklee's administrators released a statement saying, in part, that the college has rigorous policies and procedures in place to deal with claims of sexual harassment.
 On November 13, students staged a silent protest and class walkout to address the allegations of sexual harassment by teachers and staff.

-Also on November 13, college president, Roger Brown addressed over 1,200 students and apologized to the affected students and pledged to "root out abusive behavior".
+Also on November 13, college president Roger Brown addressed over 1,200 students, apologized to the affected students, and pledged to "root out abusive behavior."
 He also stated that the school has terminated eleven faculty members in the past thirteen years due to sexual harassment and sexual assault.

-The college has worked to strengthen policies to prevent sexual harassment and abuse and has taken a number of measures to create a better and safer environment, including instituting "training courses, creating a working group, and diversifying leadership".
+The college has worked to strengthen policies to prevent sexual harassment and abuse and has taken a number of measures to create a better and safer environment, including instituting "training courses, creating a working group, and diversifying leadership."

 Academics

 Berklee College of Music is accredited by the New England Commission of Higher Education (NECHE).
-It offers multiple bachelor's and Master's degrees as well as diplomas, all focused on music.
+The college stated that it was the first to offer online undergraduate degrees in 2002, and introduced graduate degrees in 2018, starting with programs in music production and music business.